mirumee/ariadne/docs/modularization.rst

     start_simple_server(schema, [query, user, datetime_scalar, date_scalar])

-The order in which objects are passed to ``resolvers`` argument matters. ``ResolverMap`` and ``Scalar`` objects replace previously bound resolvers with new ones, when more than one is defined for same GraphQL type.
+The order in which objects are passed to the ``resolvers`` argument matters. ``ResolverMap`` and ``Scalar`` objects replace previously bound resolvers with new ones, when more than one is defined for the same GraphQL type.

 Fallback resolvers are safe to put anywhere in the list, because those explicitly avoid replacing already set resolvers.